Pakistani Taliban: Internal splits

-Organizational structure
+Organisational structure

 Overview

-The TTP differs in structure to the Afghan Taliban in that it lacks a central command and is a much looser coalition of various militant groups, united by hostility towards the central government in Islamabad.
-Several analysts describe the TTP's structure as a loose network of dispersed constituent groups that vary in size and in levels of coordination.
-The various factions of the TTP tend to be limited to their local areas of influence and often lack the ability to expand their operations beyond that territory.
+The TTP differs in structure to the Afghan Taliban in that it lacks a strong central command and is a much looser coalition of various militant groups, united by hostility towards the central government in Islamabad.

 In its original form, the TTP had Baitullah Mehsud as its amir.
 He was followed in the leadership hierarchy by Hafiz Gul Bahadur as naib amir, or deputy.
 Faqir Mohammed was the third most influential leader.
 The group contained members from all of FATA's seven tribal agencies as well as several districts of the North-West Frontier Province (NWFP), including Swat, Bannu, Tank, Lakki Marwat, Dera Ismail Khan, Kohistan, Buner, and Malakand.
 Some 2008 estimates placed the total number of operatives at 30–35,000, although it is difficult to judge the reliability of such estimates.

-In the aftermath of Baitullah Mehsud's death, the organization experienced turmoil among its leading militants.
+In the aftermath of Baitullah Mehsud's death, the organisation experienced turmoil among its leading militants.
 By the end of August 2009, however, leading members in the TTP had confirmed Hakimullah Mehsud as its second amir.
 Government and some TTP sources told the media that Hakimullah Mehsud was killed in January 2010 by injuries sustained during a U.S. drone attack.
 Unconfirmed reports from Orakzai Agency stated, after the death of Hakimullah Mehsud, Malik Noor Jamal, alias Maulana Toofan, had assumed leadership of the TTP until the group determined how to proceed.